microsoft/rust-for-dotnet-devs/src/linq/index.md

-These examples demonstrate that while iterating collection types may seem to have a lot of parallels between Rust and C#, from the looping constructs to the iteration abstractions, there are still subtle differences with respect to ownership that not kept in mind at all times otherwise the compiler will end up rejecting the code.
+These examples demonstrate that while iterating collection types may seem to have a lot of parallels between Rust and C#, from the looping constructs to the iteration abstractions, there are still subtle differences with respect to ownership that can lead to the compiler rejecting the code in some instances.

 See also: